Skip to main content

 Section 3107.38 | Right of adopted persons or lineal descendants.

-...opted person.
+...pted person.
 (10) "Offspring" means a child, by birth, of a person.
 (11) "Release" means both of the following: (a) A release filed by a biological parent or biological sibling pursuant to former section 3107.40 of the Revised Code, as repealed by Sub.
 S.B.
-23 of the 130th general assembly, that authorized the release of identifying information to the biological parent's offspring or the release of specified ...
+23 of the 130th general assembly, that authorized the release of identifying information to the biological parent's offspring or the release of specified in...

 Section 3107.381 | Transfer of releases.